LeBron's 39 lead Cavs to 118-113 OT win against Clippers - News 12 Now

 James made a free throw to open OT – he went 1 of 5 at the line – and give Cleveland its first lead.
 Then, after Love made his two 3s, James sealed the Cavs’ fifth win in six games with a jumper.

 Wade’s aggressiveness in the second quarter helped the Cavs shake off an atrocious start.
-Down 10 points, Cleveland chipped away and despite some defensive lapses, the Cavs somehow tied the Clippers 56-all at halftime on James’ step-back jumper over Griffin in the final second.
+Down 10 points, Cleveland chipped away and despite some defensive lapses, the Cavs somehow tied the Clippers 56-all at halftime.

 Wade scored 17 in the quarter, 11 on free throws, as he was able to draw fouls with drives and extra-effort plays.